An Uncommon Case of Bilateral Posterior and Superior Semicircular Canal Dehiscence Syndrome

 SCD is a rare condition that was first described in 1998.
 Dehiscence involving lateral and posterior semicircular canal or multiple dehiscence are even rarer (1),(2).
 The dehiscence acts as a “third mobile window” in the bone that causes abnormal communication between the inner ear and subadjacent structures and results in multiple auditory or vestibular symptoms (1).

 A study by Stimmer H et al., showed incidence of SCD to be 9.6% in which SSCD was 8%, PSCD was 1.2%, and 0.4% had LSCD (3).
 A study by Russo JE et al., showed prevalence of SSCD to be 4.9% and that of PSCD was 1.2% (4).
 SSCD occurs more commonly than posterior or lateral SSD (4).
 It was hypothesised by Chen WW et al., that the SSCD and PSCD are more common as they are close to dura and are more susceptible to pressure effects, but they didn’t explain the prevalence difference of SSCD and PSCD (1).
 Some literature have hypothesised that the weight of the brain on the SSCC in the upright position contributes to the increased incidence of SSCD.
-Most commonly they are idiopathic, other aetiopathogenesis are due to congenital hypoplastic overlying bone, trauma, increased pressure during Valsalva manoeuvres and vascular pulsations or infections causing bony erosions (1),(3).
+Most commonly they are idiopathic, other aetiopathogenesis are due to congenital hypoplastic overlying bone, trauma, increased pressure during Valsalva manoeuvre and vascular pulsations or infections causing bony erosions (1),(3).
 High-riding jugular bulb and fibrous dysplasia are sometimes associated with PSCDs.
 LSCDs are usually associated with chronic otitis media or cholesteatoma (1).

 The pathophysiology is disturbance in the pressure transmission in the labyrinth.
 The formation of the third mobile window causes the canal to respond to sound and pressure stimuli from outside resulting in decreased cochlear impedance (5).